adamyg/grief/doc/INSTALL-UNIX.md

     This should built the entire set of makefiles and one include file ``include/config.h``.
 You may wish to examine this file since there are some settable options at the top (don't fool with what configure has done below that unless you know what you're doing).

-    On completion the resulting configuration shall be presented, including installation and details on basic options; for example on the Linux host.
+    On completion the resulting configuration shall be presented, including installation and fundamental configuration options.

         -
         - Configuration: